habi/acinar-analysis-manuscript/manuscript.md

 increases during lung development.

 However, besides the global numbers little is known about the range of the volume of individual acini throughout lung development.
-The latter represents a physiological signiﬁcant value, because it has been shown by pulmonary particle deposition (12; 13; 10) and by computational ﬂuid dynamics simulations of airﬂow (14; 15; 16) that the acinar architecture is important for ventilation and particle deposition.
+The latter represents a physiological significant value, because it has been shown by pulmonary particle deposition (12; 13; 10) and by computational ﬂuid dynamics simulations of airﬂow (14; 15; 16) that the acinar architecture is important for ventilation and particle deposition.
 However, due to the lack of measured data, these simulations are based on acinar models.
 Therefore, the